seanmorris/php-gtk/README.md

 ```

 ## PHP-GTK Browser
-You can run the browser demo
+You can run the browser demo like so:

 ```bash
 node browser.mjs